Lecture by Joel Busher, Coventry University

-This workshop will map and analyse the relationship between ethics and extremism in Europe, with an emphasis on right-wing and Islamic extremism.
+This workshop will map and analyse the relationship between ethics and extremism in public representations of extremism and in political efforts to fight it.

 Academic Lecture by Dr. Ori Goldberg, The International Institute for Counter-Terrorism (ICT).